unoplatform/styleguide/README.md

 # Styleguide

-This repo helps you find all the style guide and brand assets for the Uno Platform
+The *Styleguide* repository helps you find many of the style guide and brand assets that are used for the Uno Platform.

 ## Font